Native App Development

 Java is the primary development language for native Android applications.
 Good native development also follows recommended UI design for that platform - in the case of Android this is 'Material Design'.

-As we are primarily an app development company, when we speak about HTML5 apps, we are speaking of an app that you would be submitted to the apple or android app stores; these are also often referred to as Hybrid apps (We are not speaking of a website designed to look like an app)
+As we are primarily an app development company, when we speak about HTML5 apps, we are speaking of an app that you would be submitted to the apple or android app stores; these are also often referred to as Hybrid apps.

-The primary framework we use for developing Hybrid apps is ionic.
+The ionic.
 This framework is the leading, open source framework for HTML5 hybrid applications.

 The app layout & functionality is coded using this framework & then compiled using Cordova which allows us to turn our Hybrid HTML5 into either an iOS or Android app, ready for submission to stores.